riffomonas/minimalR/09_taxonomic_data.md

 ---

 ### Activity 3
-Can you convert our box plot to a strishapeart?
+Can you convert our box plot to a stripchart?
 Put the diagnosis groups in order of increasing severity.

 <input type="button" class="hideshow">
 <div markdown="1" style="display:none;">